 To educate, advocate for, and inspire public assembly venue professionals, worldwide.

-Vision Statement - Venue Management School (VMS) graduates are managing every public assembly facility in the world.
+Vision Statement - Venue Management School (VMS) graduates are managing every public assembly venue in the world.

 Held each year beginning on the first Sunday in June, the week-long school is one of the few programs of its type in the world today.
-Since its inception, nearly 2,750 students have completed the program.
+Since its inception, nearly 2,850 students have completed the program.
 The school's program is conducted over a period of two years.
-Attendees learn the ABC's of public assembly facility management from the best in the business-IAVM members who operate a public assembly facility.
+Attendees learn the core fundamentals of public assembly venue management from the best in the business-IAVM members who operate a public assembly facility.
 The school is designed for all levels of facility management and operational staff and offers instruction by top facility managers on a variety of topics including facility management practices/principles and current industry issues.

-The Oglebay Resort and Conference Center is a public, three-star, non-profit resort with more than 1,000 employees that offers more than 50 recreational facilities including three golf courses, 50 cottages and a 204-room lodge and conference center.
-Wilson Lodge completed a $15 million expansion and renovation project.
-A new guest wing has added 53 deluxe rooms and suites, and all 212 existing rooms at the lodge are being completely remodeled.
-Oglebay has been in the management school business for more than 33 years and currently operates and hosts eight major schools in the leisure industry.
-The resort is located 55 miles from Pittsburgh International Airport.
+The Oglebay Resort and Conference Center is a public, three-star, non-profit resort with more than 1,000 employees that offers more than 50 recreational facilities including: three golf courses, 50 cottages and a 204-room lodge and conference center.
+Oglebay has been in the management school business for more than 35 years and currently operates and hosts 8 major schools in the leisure industry.
+The resort is located approzimately 55 miles from Pittsburgh International Airport.